From A Wiki of Ice and Fire

 Ser Barristan Selmy, called Barristan the Bold, is a celebrated hero and knight of the Kingsguard, serving throughout a time when the Kingsguard were considered to be the greatest knights of the realm.
-Barristan becomes a POV Character in A Dance with Dragons.
-In the TV series, he is played by Ian McElhinney.
+Barristan becomes a POV character in A Dance with Dragons.
+In the television adaptation Game of Thrones, he is played by Ian McElhinney.

 Character and Appearance

 Selmy is tall and has blue eyes.
 Daenerys thinks that his blue eyes are sad.
-He is an older man (sixty at the series' beginning), with long white hair and lined features.
+He is an older man, with long white hair and lined features.
 Daenerys considers him handsome, at least for an older man.
 Despite advanced age, he looks strong and graceful and every bit the skilled knight he was in his youth.
 During his time in the Kingsguard, like all other members, he wore white, from his suit of enameled scale armor to his shield.
 When in the Kingsguard in King's Landing, he was clean shaven, but he grew a long white beard when he went to find Daenerys.
 (See also this collection of images).

 The mail is gilded, finely wrought, the links as supple as good leather, the plate enameled, hard as ice and bright as new fallen snow.
 A dagger goes on one hip, his longsword on the other; it hangs from a white leather belt with golden buckles.
 Last of all he fastens a long white cloak about his shoulders.

 The helm has a narrow eye slit and ornate dragon’s wings which are splendid to look upon.
 He leaves the helm on its hook for his confrontation with Hizdahr zo Loraq.
 Selmy leaves it for his next tourney, if the Seven should grant him one.